 Transition Year (TY) is a one-year programme taken after Junior Cycle and before the two-year Leaving Certificate programme.
 The objective of Transition Year is to promote the personal, social, educational and vocational development of students and to prepare them for their role as autonomous, participative, and responsible members of society.
+September 2025 will see the introduction of the new Transition Year Programme Statement become active in our school.

 |